-Social media is a great way to start building a new support system and making new friends.
-Colleges have Facebook pages for their entire school communities, as well as designated “Class of 2016” pages for incoming freshmen.
+A: Social media is a great way to start building a new support system and making new friends.
+Colleges have Facebook pages for their entire school communities, as well as designated “Class of [insert grad year here]” pages for incoming freshmen.
 Students can share info, start discussions, and get to know other students before they even get to campus.

-There are events at college to welcome freshmen, but what is the best way for incoming students to find out about these events?
+Q: What’s the best way for incoming students to find out about freshman welcome events?

-Many students think that once their admission decisions have been received, there is no need to keep track of mail from their college or further research the school.
+A: Many students think that once their admission decisions have been received, there's no need to keep track of mail from their college or further research the school.
 However, that’s not the case.
-In addition to important information regarding new student weekends, housing contracts, meal plans, and class registration, schools will also send you information regarding activities and programs in which you may want to participate.
+In addition to important information regarding new student weekends, housing contracts, college meal plans, and class registration, schools will also send you information regarding activities and programs in which you may want to participate.
 These can include special freshman seminars and new student deals that may have limited space/quantities, so pay attention!
-Be sure to check your mailbox and your e-mail inbox regularly.
-Students should receive an e-mail or packet about orientation, but should also proactively check the college’s admitted student website, which will offer everything from orientation schedules to housing and dining options.
+Be sure to check your mailbox and your email inbox regularly.
+Students should receive an email or packet about orientation but should also proactively check the college’s admitted student website, which will offer everything from orientation schedules to housing and dining options.